 Kiri: oh yes, I know all about

-business.
-I know all about supply and demand.
+business, I know all about supply and demand.

 Skip: I'm going to try to start

 Kiri: oh cool.

 Skip: yeah, security for people's

 Kiri: security, security, isn't that

 Skip: Mark does personal people

 Skip: okay?
 What I'm looking at is

 when they're away.

-Kiri: kind of like a defense field.
+Kiri: kind of like a defense field?

 Skip: yeah, more or less yes.
-Yeah, that would be in your
+Yeah, it

 Skip: in our dimension we don't have

 doors, windows and whatever we can secure.

 Kiri: talking of defense, our

 semi-resident oath keeper will be here next week.

 Skip: who now?

-Kiri: the semi-resident Capt. of the oath keepers.
+Kiri: the semi-resident captain of the